billoxbury/billoxbury.github.io/_posts/2024-01-23-clifford-nn-notes.md

 **3. Group-equivariant CNNs**

 CNNs have a useful generalisation, first introduced in [2] (and probably elsewhere around that time).
 Suppose that a group $G$ acts on both $I,J$.
-For simplicity I'll assuming these actions are transitive - otherwise the arguments below are applied orbit-wise.
+For simplicity I'll assume these actions are transitive - otherwise the arguments below are applied orbit-wise.

 So we are generalising the case $G = {\mathbb Z}^2$ above.
 Just as in that case, we get induced actions on the functions ${\bf x}, {\bf y}$ by ${\bf x}^g (i) = {\bf x} (i^{g^{-1}})$ and similar for ${\bf y}$.
 We seek equivariance, meaning that these actions commute with $W$:
 \\[